Dublin: Other

-The Dublin Marathon has been run since 1980 at the end of October.
+The Dublin Marathon has been held at the end of October since 1980.
 The Women's Mini Marathon has been run since 1983 on the first Monday in June, which is also a bank holiday in Ireland.
-It is said to be the largest all female event of its kind in the world.
+It is said to be the largest all-female event of its kind in the world.
 The Great Ireland Run takes place in Dublin's Phoenix Park in mid-April.

 Two Dublin baseball clubs compete in the Irish Baseball League.
 The Dublin Spartans and the Dublin Bay Hurricanes are both based at The O'Malley Fields at Corkagh Park.
 The Portmarnock Red Rox, from outside the city, competes in the Baseball Ireland B League.

 The Dublin area hosts greyhound racing at Shelbourne Park and horse racing at Leopardstown.
 The Dublin Horse Show takes place at the RDS, which hosted the Show Jumping World Championships in 1982.
 The national boxing arena is located in The National Stadium on the South Circular Road.
-The National Basketball Arena is located in Tallaght, is the home of the Irish basketball team, the venue for the basketball league finals, and has also hosted boxing and wrestling events.
+The National Basketball Arena in Tallaght is the home of the Irish basketball team, the venue for the basketball league finals.
+It has also hosted boxing and wrestling events.
 The National Aquatic Centre in Blanchardstown is Ireland's largest indoor water leisure facility.
 There are also Gaelic Handball, hockey and athletics stadia, most notably Morton Stadium in Santry, which held the athletics events of the 2003 Special Olympics.

 Cuisine

 As of the 2024 Michelin Guide, seven Dublin restaurants shared ten Michelin stars – including Restaurant Patrick Guilbaud, Liath and Chapter One with two.
 Irish-born Kevin Thornton was awarded two Michelin stars in 2001 – though his restaurant, Thornton's, closed in 2016.
 The Dublin Institute of Technology commenced a bachelor's degree in culinary skills in 1999.

-Historically, Irish coffee houses and cafes were associated with those working in media.
+Historically, Irish coffee houses and cafes were associated with media professionals.
 Since the beginning of the 21st century, with the growth of apartment living in the city, Dublin's cafés attracted younger patrons looking for an informal gathering place and an ad hoc office.
 Cafés became more popular in the city, and Irish-owned coffee chains like Java Republic, Insomnia, and O'Brien's Sandwich Bars now compete internationally.
 In 2008, Irish barista Stephen Morrissey won the title of World Barista Champion.

 Immigrant groups, such as Chinese, Japanese and Italian émigrés, have also opened restaurants around Dublin.
 A number of South-East Asians immigrated from places such as Hong Kong, Malaysia and Mainland China to Dublin during the 1960s and opened restaurants featuring their cuisines.
-Modern Irish adaptions of Chinese cuisine include the Spice bag, a takeaway dish consisting of mainly chicken, chips and vegetables.
+Modern Irish adaptations of Chinese cuisine include the Spice bag, a takeaway dish consisting mainly of chicken, chips, and vegetables.
 In 2020, it was voted 'Ireland's Favourite Takeaway Dish' in the Just Eat National Takeaway Awards.